 According to research, dandruff can also cause much emotional distress because unfortunately people have just misunderstood the whole problem.

 We understand the anxieties that go into controlling it and how it can affect the way you perceive yourself.
 Having dandruff is natural and can be treated.
 Get all these in place and you’ll do great dealing with dandruff.
-If not, visiting a dermat or ordering Tatva's treatment for dandruff doesn’t hurt, trust me ;)
+If not, visiting a dermat or ordering tatva solution for dandruff doesn’t hurt, trust me ;)